Genius Within Unemployment Initiatives

 - We continue to provide coaching and mentoring for placements – both supervisor and employee

 We are able to provide this as part of the UK Government’s ‘Kick Start’ program.

 Please get in touch with us on firstname.lastname@example.org to learn more.

-We currently deliver support as shown on the BBC’s program, Employable Me on a number of national employability contracts, in partnership with Shaw Trust.
+We currently deliver support for individuals as shown on the BBC’s program, Employable Me on a number of national employability contracts, in partnership with Shaw Trust.

-Research has shown that people with neurodiversity are more likely to be long-term unemployed and convicted of crimes than their neuro-typical peers.
-Traditionally, work in this area has focused on the literacy difficulties associated with dyslexia.
+Research has shown that neurominorities are more likely to be long-term unemployed and convicted of crimes than their neurotypical peers, despite there being no difference in offending behaviour or overall ability to work.